UniCourt/Website-Workshop2/README.md

 # Introduction to HTML and CSS - Day 2

 One Day workshop on understanding HTML and CSS.
-Learn to run a container, inspect a container and understand the isolation of processes.
-Create a Dockerfile, and build an image from a Dockerfile.
-Learn how to mount application code using volume mount.
-Learn how to make your app data persistent across multiple containers.
-Learn how to create multiple containers from a single image, run multiple containers using docker-compose, and more.
+Learn how to structure HTML elements.
+Learn how to use CSS to apply style to HTML elements.
+Building your first website.
+Learn how to create layouts using CSS flexbox.

 ## Prerequisites
  - Machine/VM with linux